Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 <!-- Content-->

-# Stay Connected:
+# Stay Connected

-Follow me on [LinkedIn](https://ca.linkedin.com/in/tanu-nanda-prabhu-a15a091b5) for daily Python interview questions & insights!
+- Follow me on [LinkedIn](https://ca.linkedin.com/in/tanu-nanda-prabhu-a15a091b5) for daily Python and Machine Learning interview questions & insights!
-Read my articles on [Medium](https://medium.com/@tanunprabhu95) for in-depth explanations & tutorials!
+- Read my articles on [Medium](https://medium.com/@tanunprabhu95) for in-depth explanations & tutorials!
-Got a different solution?
+- Got a different solution?
 Drop your thoughts in the discussions!
 Let’s learn together!

 # Table of Contents